How Rent to Own Works: A Guide

 4. Create a Backup Plan

-For those worried about the seller managing your equity, you can secure legal protection of your payments by using an escrow.
-This is when you deposit your funds to a third party and they protect your money until your lease expires and you close on the house.
+For those worried about the seller managing your equity, you can secure legal protection of your payments with an escrow.
+An escrow account is a third-party account that holds and protects your money until your lease expires or you close.
 This will keep your rent credit and option fee out of the seller’s reach until a specific point in time.

 So What Now?